Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 counting "valid/observed proposals" as the denominator — that lets a withholder shrink `N` and is also node-local (split).

-**INV-4 — Byzantine defense lives on the conflict path.**
+**INV-4 — Quorum alignment is the conflict boundary.**
-Equivocation (a peer showing different hashes to different peers) must be **detected, never committed-on**.
-Full observation is required **only** where a `conflict` exists; absent a conflict, quorum alignment is sufficient (INV-2).
+Equivocation (a peer showing different hashes to different peers) must not let two sidecar hashes both become ledger material.
+The fixed-denominator entropy threshold is sized so any two quorum-aligned cohorts intersect above the Byzantine floor, so at most one entropy hash can be quorum-aligned.
+Once our hash reaches that gate, a below-threshold conflicting minority or silent peer must not force fallback by withholding full observation; ordinary validation resolves the bounded deadline edge.
-*Enforced:* the conflict branch keeps `fullObservation()`; the clean branch does not.
-This is exactly why INV-2's relaxation is scoped to the clean path.
+*Enforced:* both clean and conflicting entropy-hash gates proceed on `quorumAligned()`; conflicting states below that threshold wait only for the bounded deadline. *Anti-pattern:* requiring `fullObservation()` before ignoring a below-quorum conflict, which lets a minority equivocation recreate a veto.

 **INV-5 — Graceful, labeled, deterministic degradation.**
 Under no-UNLReport / lost reveals / failed alignment / timeout / impossible